 Time Limit for Application: Students who wish to apply for membership in LEX must apply either (a) during their studies in the LSI program at the college or (b) no more than one semester (not including the summer) after they have completed their studies and earned their degree or certificate.
 Students will not be eligible for application to LEX if more than one semester has passed since they were awarded their degree or certificate.

-Application Procedures: Students who wish to apply for membership in LEX shall complete the Application FormPDF and submit at least one (1) written recommendation from a full-time or part-time faculty member who has previously taught or is currently teaching the applicant in at least one (1) LSI course.
-Applicants may either use Recommendation FormPDF or may have the recommending instructor mail the written recommendation to Peter Wirig, Program Coordinator, CRSC 232B.
+Application Procedures: Students who wish to apply for membership in LEX shall complete the application form and submit at least one (1) written recommendation from a full-time or part-time faculty member who has previously taught or is currently teaching the applicant in at least one (1) LSI course.
+Applicants may either use the recommendation form in the LEX Handbook or may have the recommending instructor mail the written recommendation to Kelly Koermer, the LEX Coordinator, CRSC 232.

 An official transcript of credit courses form Anne Arundel Community College must be submitted along with application.